NHERI-SimCenter/SimCenterDocumentation/docs/common/reqments/All-Requirements.rst

 BE Database
 -----------

-.. csv-table:: Requirements - BE
+.. csv-filter:: Requirements - BE
   :header: "#", "Description", "Source", "Priority", "Status"
   :widths: 10, 50, 10, 10, 10
   :file: BE.csv